-Cell membranes have selective permeability, which means, they allow only selected substances to pass inwardly to selected degrees.
+Cell membranes have selective permeability, which means they allow only selected substances to pass inwardly to selected degrees.
 The membranes are impermeable to others.

-It provides a permeability barrier and thus prevents the escape of cellular materials outside the cell, and facilitate the selective entry of organic and inorganic substances inside.
+It provides a permeability barrier and thus prevents the escape of cellular materials outside the cell, and facilitates the selective entry of organic and inorganic substances inside.
 Hence, the plasma membranes show selective permeability.

-Q 1: What are the Factors Affecting the Fluidity of the Plasma Membrane?
+1. What are the Factors Affecting the Fluidity of the Plasma Membrane?

-A: 3 main factors influence cell membrane fluidity:
+Three main factors influence cell membrane fluidity:

-Temperature: The temperature affects how phospholipids.
+Temperature: The temperature affects phospholipids.
 When it’s cold the phospholipid molecules are found closer together and when it’s hot they move away from each other.

 Cholesterol: The cholesterol molecules are randomly distributed across the PLP bilayer, helping the bilayer stay fluid in different environmental conditions.
 The cholesterol holds phospholipids together so that they don’t separate too far.

 Also, without cholesterol, the phospholipids in cells will start to get closer together when exposed to cold.
-This would make it difficult for small molecules such as gases to enter in between the phospholipids like they normally do.
+This would make it difficult for small molecules such as gasses to enter in between the phospholipids like they normally do.

 Saturated and Unsaturated Fatty Acids: Fatty acids are what make up the phospholipid tails.
 Saturated fatty acids are chains of carbon atoms that have only single bonds between them.
 As a result, the chains are straight and easy to pack tightly.
 Unsaturated fats are chains of carbon atoms that have double bonds between some of the carbons.
 The double bonds create kinks in the chains, making it harder for the chains to pack tightly.

-Q 2: Who Proposed the Fluid Mosaic Model of the Plasma Membrane?
+2. Who Proposed the Fluid Mosaic Model of the Plasma Membrane?

-A: Please have a look at the ‘Who proposed fluid mosaic model section’?
+Please have a look at the ‘Who proposed fluid mosaic model section’?

-Q 3: What are the Molecules That can go Through the Cell Membrane?
+3. What are the Molecules That can go Through the Cell Membrane?

-A: There are 5 major categories of molecules found in the cellular environment.
+There are 5 major categories of molecules found in the cellular environment.
 These can travel across the cell membrane:

 Small, nonpolar molecules such as oxygen and carbon dioxide can travel across the lipid bilayer and do so by squeezing through the phospholipid bilayers.